AbduAwad/vscode-workflow-manager/README.md

-# NOKIA Workflow Manager vsCode extension
+# NOKIA Workflow Manager VsCode extension

-This vsCode extension connects to Nokia NSP WFM to facilitate workflow development and delivery.
+This VsCode extension connects to Nokia NSP WFM to facilitate workflow development and delivery.

 ## License